Johny270/react-admin-ui/README.md

         />
       </Box>
     ```
     And you cannot find better documentation than the official one.
 I will use it again in the future for grid and forms.
-Learn more about how to set up rows and columns for a MUI data grid [here](https://mui.com/x/react-data-grid/).
+Learn more about how to set up rows and columns for a MUI data grid [here](https://mui.com/x/react-data-grid/).<br>

     4. Recharts
-      - Integrate interactive charts to the application to visualize data in a more interesting and meaningful and descriptive way.
+      - Integrate interactive charts to the application to visualize data in a more interesting and meaningful and descriptive way.<br>

 - State Management Using React.